WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 </div>

 <div class="fragment">
 Question time: Because we are using variables, if we assigned new values to our variables would our answers change?
-Lets do an experiment!!
+Let's do an experiment!!
 </div>

-## Lets test your knowledge
+## Let's test your knowledge

 - Volunteer time!!